 I am an associate professor of political science at the Center for War Studies, University of Southern Denmark.
 My full CV (including forthcoming publications) is available here.

-I am also editing a book on the international thought of the French philosopher Raymond Aron, forthcoming with Routledge in 2017.
+I am also editing a book on the international thought of the French philosopher Raymond Aron and co-authoring a book on French defence policy, both forthcoming with Routledge in 2018.

 I am currently conducting research in three areas: